torikushiii/starrail-auto/README.md

 7. Paste the output into `COOKIE` field at the .env file
 8. Fill in the `DISCORD_WEBHOOK` field if you want to receive a Discord notification when the check-in is successful.
 9. Run `index.js` with `node index.js` if you want to run it indefinitely everytime the daily reset occurs.
-10. Run `check-in.js` with `node check-in.js` if you want to run it once.
+10. Run `index.js` with `node check-in.js --sign` if you want to run it once.

 # Discord Webhooks
 This is an **OPTIONAL** feature.
 If you want to receive a Discord notification when the check-in is successful, you can create a Discord webhook and add it to the `.env` file.